SS Queen Cristina (1901)

-Design and Construction
+Design and construction

-After the first steamship Queen Cristina wrecked on Great Barrier Reef in 1899, Thomas Dunlop & Sons, owners of the Queen Line, ordered a new, bigger vessel to continue their Oriental trade.
-The vessel was laid down at Northumberland Shipbuilding Co. shipyard in Howdon and launched on 6 March 1901 (yard number 89), and after successful completion of sea trials on July 20, during which the ship could easily attain speed of 11.5 kn, Queen Cristina was handed over to her owners and sailed for New York.
+After the first steamship Queen Cristina wrecked on the Great Barrier Reef in 1899, Thomas Dunlop & Sons, owners of the Queen Line, ordered a new, bigger vessel to continue their Oriental trade.
+The vessel was laid down at the Northumberland Shipbuilding Company shipyard in Howdon and launched on 6 March 1901 (yard number 89).
+After successful completion of sea trials on July 20, during which the ship could easily attain a speed of 11.5 kn, Queen Cristina was handed over to her owners and sailed for New York.
 The vessel was built with a view to speed and fuel economy, and was primarily intended for general cargo trade, with several steam winches, and large number of cargo derricks installed to facilitate quick cargo loading and unloading process.
-In addition, the 'tween decks were designed to accommodate a large number of emigrants, troops or cattle in case of need.
+In addition, the tween decks were designed to accommodate a large number of emigrants, troops or cattle in case of need.